An authentic Mexican drink that's both refreshing and creamy? You're about to learn how to make horchata that's sweet and infused with spice.

 For a complete ingredient list and step-by-step guide, scroll down to our recipe card.

 Long-grain white rice

 Taste: white rice itself has a mild, starchy flavor.
-This makes up the base for Mexican horchata, so don't skip it!
-In the drink, it gives off a sweet, rice-pudding like flavor.
+This makes up the base of a Mexican horchata recipe, so don't skip it!
+In the drink, it gives off a sweet, rice-pudding flavor.